sausax/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 2.5473916e-08	      	| Narrow roads on right					 		|
 | 2.4780041e-08		    | Roundabout mandatory      					|

-Classifier correctly classifies the rest of signs with a very high probability.
+Classifier correctly classifies the rest of signs with very high probabilities.